mikkokotola/webcodingforbeginners/README.md

-# Web Coding for beginners: Population Graphs
+# Web Coding for Beginners: Population Graphs

 Welcome to the amazing world of web coding!
 In this workshop we will build a simple web app that can visualize population graphs for different countries.
 Let's look over some general information about the workshop first.